sawsoee/sawsoer_demo/README.md

 # sawsoer_demo
-Author of this repository S_Neesterenko
+Author of this repository S_Nesterenko